Alex-twn/STM32MP15x_workshop/readme.md

 [STM32CubeProgrammer download link]: https://www.st.com/en/development-tools/stm32cubeprog.html#getsoftware-scroll

-​	*Note: If you got the STM32CubeProgrammer installation file from the USB dongle, please copy this installation file in `$HOME/STM32MPU_workspace/tmp`
+*Note: If you cannot download the installation file, you can find it as well in the provided USB flash drive inside the folder 1.STM32CubeProgrammer_installation, please copy this installation file in `$HOME/STM32MPU_workspace/tmp`*

 6. Decompress the archive file to get the STM32CubeProgrammer installers